nuxt/docs/guide/directory-structure.md

 ## Minimum Required Directory Structure

-Nuxt.js doesn't required a lot of files to work properly.
+Nuxt.js doesn't require a lot of files to work properly.
 However, it requires at least an index.vue file inside the ```/pages``` folder.
 It will automatically generate the main route (/) of the application.
 Checkout the [Hello-World example](/examples) to get started.